MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/manage-existing-portals.md

 Portals Studio requires a contact record with the email address `portaluser@powerappsportals.com` for some of its functionality to work.
 This contact record is automatically created when you edit the portal for the first time.

-If you've one or more fields for the Contact entity set as required, or any business logic such as synchronous plug-ins or workflows to restrict contact creation, this contact record creation may fail with the following error message:
+If you've one or more fields for the Contact table set as required, or any business logic such as synchronous plug-ins or workflows to restrict contact creation, this contact record creation may fail with the following error message:

 `Contact creation failed` <br>
 `A contact with an email address portaluser@powerappsportals.com must be created before you can edit your portal.
 Please create this contact manually.`